-How to Avoid Trademark Infringement?
-Trademark infringement means the unauthorized use of a trademark which is marked in the name of some other person, business, commodity, or organization.
-A trademark is a design, symbol, mark, word or phrase that serves as a marking or an identifying symbol for a product or a service.
-Getting a trademark for a commodity, grants exclusive rights to the trademark owner and legally prevents any other person, business, or organization from using it in their name.
-Trademarks are a very important and impactful asset that helps customers to distinguish and remember their favorite brands or commodities.
-For example, Nike has its own logo, similarly, Mc Donald’s has its own symbol, through which their fans can easily recognize the brands and the names, they trust in the market.
+Trademark infringement means the use of a trademark, which some other person, business, or organization owns, without authorization.
+A trademark is a design, symbol, mark, word or phrase that serves as an identifying symbol for a product/service.
+Getting a trademark for a product/service grants exclusive rights from the USPTO to the trademark owner.
+This legally prevents any other person, business, or organization from using it in their name.
+So how do you avoid trademark infringement?
+Let’s find out.

-- Sanctioning of cease and desist letter: The actual or lawful owner of the trademark can file a case of trademark infringement against the infringer.
-Filing a case against infringement will send an official ‘cease and desist’ letter to the infringer.
-This letter is basically a negotiating agreement that asks the infringer to stop using the same trademark or to change its trademark before asking to pay strict penalties.
-This might result in a positive response from the infringer, if he/she agrees to stop using the same trademark for future usage or agrees to change its logo, etc. Or there can be a possibility that the infringer simply ignores this notice letter and continues to use the same trademark.
-In that case, the lawful owner proceeds to take legal actions, further to the next level.
+- Sanctioning of cease and desist letter: The actual or lawful owner of the trademark can issue a ‘cease and desist’ letter to the infringer.
+This letter is basically a prelude to litigation.
+It’s a document that informs the infringer about the infringement.
+The document includes information about your trademark like its domain, date of issue, etc. The intent is to make the infringer stop using the same trademark or to change their trademark.
+This might result in a positive response from the infringer and he/she agrees to stop using the same trademark.
+There can be a possibility that the infringer simply ignores this notice letter and continues to use the same trademark.
+In that case, the lawful owner proceeds to take legal actions.

-- Sanctioning injunction: The lawful owners whose trademarks are signed under the USPTO guidelines can ask for injunction letter against the infringer.
-An injunction is simply a court order sanctioned against the infringer to warn and ask him/her to stop its usage.
+- Sanctioning injunction: The lawful owner can ask for an injunction letter against the infringer.
+An injunction is an order that the court sanctions against the infringer to warn to stop its usage.
 This even includes asking to destroy and seize any goods or products that have the same trademark immediately.
 The infringer has the choice to either stop its usage or continue with the same trademark and face further legal consequences.

-- Order to pay back the monetary damages: An infringer may be further asked to pay back all the monetary damages that have caused to the original brand from trademark’s illegal usage.
-This includes paying back all the penalties, such as loss in sales due to illegal infringement and usage, the future advertising costs that have to be made by the lawful owner to again enhance its sales, etc. The penalties may differ depending upon whether the infringement made is intentional or unintentional.
-If the infringer is found responsible to use the trademark knowingly, then he may be asked to pay even three times the guilty amount.
+- Order to pay back the monetary damages: The court can ask the infringer to pay monetary damages that occur to the original brand from the trademark’s illegal usage.
+This includes paying penalties, such as loss in sales due to illegal infringement and usage.
+It can also include the future advertising costs that the owner would need to invest to enhance its sales again, etc. The penalties may differ depending upon whether the infringement made is intentional or unintentional.
+If the infringer is of using the trademark knowingly, then he may have to pay even three times the amount.

-- Order to pay attorney’s fees: Sometimes if the violation lawsuit fails to settle the infringement, the court may order the infringer to pay the lawful owner attorney’s fees as a penalty.
-This may incur the infringer to pay a lot of money since the trademark field is too costly and the attorney can demand any amount he/she wants to fight the same case.
+- Order to pay attorney’s fees: If the violation lawsuit fails to settle the infringement, the court may order the infringer to pay the owner’s attorney’s fees as well.
+This may incur the infringer to pay a lot of money since the trademark field is too costly.
+The attorney can also demand any amount he/she wants to fight the same case.